-The following list indicates infractions and disciplinary actions that may be taken for each.
-This list is not all-inclusive and the building administrator may use his/her discretion in determining the appropriate disciplinary action and the number of disciplinary points regarding a student's violation of rules and regulations.
-School administration reserves the right to request a parent conference (at any time) to address disciplinary concerns and the vocational placement of the student.
+The following list indicates infractions, points and disciplinary action that may be taken for each.
+This list is not all-inclusive, and the building administrator may use his/her discretion in determining the appropriate disciplinary action and the number of disciplinary points regarding a student's violation of rules and regulations.